Caitlin Lewis

-Caitlin Lewis (born 16 November 1999) is a Welsh Rugby Union player who plays wing for the Wales women's national rugby union team, Scarlets Region and Exeter Chiefs.
+Caitlin Lewis (born 16 November 1999) is a Welsh Rugby Union player who has international appearances as wing for the Wales women's national rugby union team.
 She made her debut for the Wales national squad in 2020 against Spain and represented them at the 2021 Women's Six Nations Championship.
+Lewis now competes in the Celtic Challenge as part of the Gwalia Lightning squad.

 Early career

 Lewis was born in Ammanford and attended Ysgol Dyffryn Aman.
 She is currently a student in Cardiff Metropolitan University.

 Caitlin began to play rugby at the age of 15 at Ysgol Dyffryn Aman alongside fellow Welsh Player Hannah Jones.
-Caitlin was involved in the schools’ rugby team that won the Rosslyn Park HSBC National School 7s Tournament three years consecutively.
-Caitlin then became involved with the regional girls set up in Wales playing for Scarlets U18’s and Wales 7’s U18s.
+Caitlin was involved in the schools' rugby team that won the Rosslyn Park HSBC National School 7s Tournament three years consecutively.
+Caitlin then became involved with the regional girls set up in Wales playing for Scarlets U18's and Wales 7's U18s.
 Caitlin represented Wales at the Bahamas 2017 Commonwealth Youth Games in Rugby Sevens winning a bronze medal.

 Caitlin began to attend Cardiff Metropolitan University in September 2018 to study BSc Performance Analysis.
 Caitlin signed to Worcester Warriors and made a couple of appearances at Sixways Stadium.
-Caitlin has also been a regular face in the Senior Scarlets Women’s Squad since turning 18.
-Caitlin in now studying a MSc in Sports Media and Broadcast at Cardiff Metropolitan University and has recently signed to Exeter Chiefs.
+Caitlin has also been a regular face in the Senior Scarlets Women's Squad since turning 18.
+Whilst studying a MSc in Sports Media and Broadcast at Cardiff Metropolitan University and signed to Exeter Chiefs.

+Lewis is a regular face in the Celtic Challenge taking part in the 22/23 23/24 24/25 seasons currently representing Gwalia Lightning.

 Club career

-Lewis plays rugby for her university team at Cardiff Metropolitan.
-She also represents Scarlets and has played for Worcester Warriors.